maraujo/pySocialWatcher/README.md

 ### Change Log
+* 0.1a2 - Fix bug when have multiple operators like (and, not) in the same query
 * 0.1a1 - Add MIT License and 'Geo Location' field support in facebook API
 * 0.1a0 - First Alpha Release